Skip to main content

 DISK FULL

 The disk is full, and the cluster is in read-only mode.
-For the cluster to work in read and write mode, free up disk space or scale the cluster and choose a configuration with a larger disk size.
+To switch the cluster to read-write mode, free up disk space or scale the cluster and choose a configuration with a larger disk size

 DEGRADEDSome cluster nodes are unavailable